ruarai/CompilePal/Guides/Plugins.md

 ***USE PLUGINS AT YOUR OWN RISK, DO NOT INSTALL PLUGINS FROM UNTRUSTED SOURCES***

 ## Structure
-Plugins consist of a folder that contains a `meta.json` and `parameters.json` file.
+Plugins consist of a folder that contains a `meta.json` and `parameters.json` file, and optionally other files that the plugin may require to run such as an executable.
 ```
 My Plugin/
   meta.json